139

 of preceding waves of heavy bombers to drop Window (thin strips of foil) which

-targets to divert enemy night fighters from the primary target
+on other targets to divert enemy night fighters from the primary

-attacked by the “heavies”.
-In 1944 the Mosquitoes of 139 was equipped with H2S
+target attacked by the "heavies".
+In 1944 the Mosquitoes of 139 was

-during that year the squadron visited a long list of the most famous targets
+equipped with H2S during that year the squadron visited a long list of the most

-in Germany Berlin, Hamburg, Cologne, Mannheim, Hanover, Duisberg and many others.
+famous targets in Germany Berlin, Hamburg, Cologne, Mannheim, Hanover, Duisberg

 During 20th/21st February to 27th/28th March inclusive, the squadron made a